NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	squarePlot <- readShapePoly("PlotCentroid_Shapefile/SJERPlotCentroids_Buffer.shp")
 	cent_ovr <- extract(chm, squarePlot, weights=FALSE, fun=max)

 ###Variation 3: Derive Square Plot boundaries, then CHM values Using a Shapefile
 For see how to extract square plots using a plot centroid value, check out the [extracting square shapes activity.](../../working-with-field-data/Field-Data-Polygons-From-Centroids/ "Polygons")

-## Explore Our Data

-Before we go any further, it's good to look at the distribution of values we've extracted for each plot.
-Let's create a histogram of the data.

-	# create a histogram
-	hist(cent_ovr)  #LEAH - check this. you had the histogram indexed by [[2]], which was
-                       #    the value of the second element in the list (so no histogram)

-If we wanted, we could loop through several plots and create histograms using a for loop.

-	# create histograms for the first 5 plots of data

-	for (i in 1:5) {
-	  hist(cent_ovr[[i]], main=(paste("plot",i)))
-	}

 # Challenge

-1. One way to setup a layout with multiple plots in R is: `par(mfrow=c(6,3)) `.
-This code will give you 6 rows of plots with 3 plots in each row.
-Modify the for loop to plot all 18 histograms.
-Improve upon the plot's final appearance to make a readable final figure.
-When you are done and happy with your code - please ** share it via the comments on the bottom of this page** !
+> One way to setup a layout with multiple plots in R is: `par(mfrow=c(6,3)) `.
+> This code will give you 6 rows of plots with 3 plots in each row.
+Modify the
+> `for loop` above to plot all 18 histograms.
+Improve upon the plot's final
+> appearance to make a readable final figure.
+When you are done and happy with your
+> code - please ** share it via the comments on the bottom of this page** !

 ##Working with extracted data
-Using one of the methods above, we have created the `centre_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
+If we use variation ONE above, we create the `centre_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
 Next, we will create a new column in our dataframe that represents the max height value for all pixels within each plot boundary.
 To do this, we will use the `sapply` function.
 The `sapply` function aggregates elements in the list using a aggregate function such as mean, max or min that we specify in our code.